sergant210/ZoomX/README.md

 Install this package over the Package Manager.
 Switch On the system setting "friendly_urls".
 After that the start site page will be compiled from Smarty template "index.tpl" supplied with the package.
 Initially, templates are located in the folder `core
 /components/zoomx/templates/default/`.
 But it can be redefined.
 Two system settings are responsible for this -  `zoomx_template_dir` (by default, `core/components/zoomx/templates/`) and `zoomx_theme` (by default, `default`).
 I advise to move the template folder to `core/templates/`.

 There are 3 templates out of the box - "base.tpl", "index.tpl" and "404.tpl".
-Create your own templates and chunks (partials or subtemplates).
+Create your own templates and chunks (partials or subtemplates) using them as template.

 ## Routes
 Next, you need to associate the created templates with resources.
 To do this, open the file `core/config/routes.php` and define a route for the corresponding URI.